caporaso-lab/q2-books/q2-shotgun/q2-shotgun/02-read-analysis.md

   --m-sample-metadata-file ../new-sample-metadata.tsv \
   --o-visualization peri-fmt-table.qzv
 ```
 Unforunately, we still have some subjects that have more then one sample.
+So I manually filtered that out.
 ```bash

 echo SampleID > samples-to-keep.tsv